awesome-mixin-network/bitcoin-cli-wallet-php/README.md

     ,  //import your private_key
 ];
 ```
-Create a new Bitcoin wallet, then write it two mybitcoin_wallet.csv!
+Create a new Bitcoin wallet, then save it to mybitcoin_wallet.csv!
 ```php
 $mixinSdk_BotInstance = new MixinSDK(require './config.php');
 $wallet_info = $mixinSdk_BotInstance->Network()->createUser("My Bitcoin Wallet");